zyedidia/micro/runtime/help/options.md

 * `encoding`: the encoding to open and save files with.
 Supported encodings are listed at https://www.w3.org/TR/encoding/.
 The value of the option can end in `-bom` if the encoding supports BOM.
+The encoding will be automatically detected and set if you open an existing file with BOM.

     default value: `utf-8`